V01dDweller/ffmpeg_stitch/README.md

 ```
 </details>

 A new file named `final.mp4` will be created.
+Repeat for each folder.

 [modeline]: # ( vi: set textwidth=78 colorcolumn=80: )